 The Standards of Practice for Home Inspection specifically states that a home inspection DOES NOT include an evaluation of the pool.
 Owning a pool and the repairs/maintenance can be a huge expense.
 So what options does a buyer have when purchasing a home that has an existing pool.
+While no option can completely protect you, we highly recommend that all buyers find out the history of the pool prior to purchase.
+In our experience in home inspection and as a pool owner we highly recommend you do both: |

 1) Request, from the seller, all paperwork associated with the pool.
 This paperwork may include permits, warranties, repairs, improvements and the contact information for any pool service company that services, maintains and or repairs this pool.
 Ask for pictures too.
 Review these documents and ask questions.